The Pancreatic Cancer Action Network calls on the 114th Congress to give current and future pancreatic cancer patients a fighting chance by:

 - Provide $5.26 billion for the National Cancer Institute (NCI) for fiscal year 2015

-- Continue to include pancreatic cancer in the Department of Defense (DoD) Peer-Reviewed Cancer Research Program (PRCRP), and provide at least continued funding of $25 million for the program
+- Continue to include pancreatic cancer in the Department of Defense (DoD) Peer-Reviewed Cancer Research Program (PRCRP), and provide the Senate-approved funding level of $50 million for the program

 - Join the Congressional Caucus on the Deadliest Cancers